MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Import-AzureRMAutomationRunbook.md

 ```

 ## DESCRIPTION
-The **Import-AzureRmAutomationRunbook** cmdlet imports an azure_2 Automation runbook.
+The **Import-AzureRmAutomationRunbook** cmdlet imports an Azure Automation runbook.
 Specify the path to a wps_2 script (.ps1 ) file to import for wps_2 and wps_2 Workflow runbooks, or to a graphical runbook (.graphrunbook) file for graphical runbooks.
 The name of the file becomes the name of the runbook.
 For wps_2 Workflow runbooks, the script must contain a single wps_2 Workflow definition that matches the name of the file.